Key Takeaways About Pennsylvania Civil Statute of Limitations Filing Deadlines

 A Landmark Court Ruling on Institutional Liability

-While the legislative battle for a lookback window continues, a groundbreaking court ruling in 2025 has created a powerful new path to accountability, especially for survivors of abuse in schools and other public institutions.
+While the legislative battle for a lookback window continues, a groundbreaking court ruling in 2025 has created a powerful new path to accountability, especially for survivors of abuse in schools and other public institutions, including cases involving a school employee or other authority figures.

 In the case of L.F.V. v.
 South Philadelphia High School, the Pennsylvania Commonwealth Court issued a landmark decision that significantly narrowed the scope of governmental immunity.
 This legal immunity doctrine typically protects public agencies and employees from lawsuits.

-However, the court ruled that this protection does not apply when a public institution’s own negligence enables sexual abuse, even if the abuse was committed by a third party, such as another student.
+However, the court ruled that this protection does not apply when a public institution’s own negligence enables sexual abuse, even if the abuse was committed by a third party, such as another student or a school employee.

 This ruling is a monumental victory for survivors because it ensures that public schools, city agencies, and other government entities can be held legally responsible for their failures, such as: